-The Company plans to conduct further exploration and resource drilling on its Soledad Project.
+The Corporation plans to conduct further exploration on its exploration projects.
 Further exploration and corporate costs are expected to be funded through future equity financing.
-As of the date of this MD&A, the Company has approximately \$9.2 million in cash and cash equivalents.
+As of the date of this MD&A, the Corporation has approximately \$6.3 million in cash and cash equivalents.
 Exploration will continue to focus on mineralization hosted in tourmaline breccia pipes.
 Surface exploration over the northern half of the property has largely been completed and drill targets have been defined.
-On July 9, 2020, the Company was granted the necessary permits and restarted its Phase 3b drilling program on August 15, 2020.
-The goal of this drilling, combined with previous drilling, is to produce the first mineral resource estimate for the project in 2021.
-Metallurgical studies will be completed to complement the resource estimate.
-Additional surface exploration work will continue on the south half of the Soledad Project to define additional drill targets, which will be tested once permits for this area are obtained.
-Based on the level of exploration activity, the Company will continue its community relations and development program in the areas close to the Soledad Project.
+On August 15, 2021 the Corporation was granted the necessary permits and commenced its planned drilling program which consists of approximately 15,000 additional metres drilled into high priority breccia pipe targets in this area.
+The goal of this drilling, combined with previous drilling, is to produce the first mineral resource estimate for the Soledad project in 2021.
+Metallurgical studies will be completed to complement the resource estimate, and additional surface exploration work will continue on the south half of the Soledad project to define additional drill targets which will be tested once permits for this area are obtained.
+Based on the level of exploration activity, the Corporation will continue its community relations and development program in the areas close to the Soledad project.